 GOC holds two meetings annually: the Annual General Meeting held concurrently with the SOGC Annual Clinical and Scientific Conference; and the Continuing Professional Development program held concurrently with the CCTG spring meeting.
 For those involved in a CoP, we host an annual CoP Forum.

-Nurses, see what GOC and the GOC’s nursing professionals group is all about – watch video
+Nurse professionals, see what GOC and the GOC’s Nursing Committee is all about – watch video

 Membership Categories and Annual Fees